Explore health content from A to Z.

 Avoid fireplaces and wood stoves.
 If you can’t, sit away from them.
 Make sure the smoke is directed outside.

-Don’t burn incense indoors.
+Don’t burn incense or use candles.

 Move away from smoky outdoor cooking grills.